raspberrypi/documentation/configuration/config-txt/memory.md

 ## gpu_mem_256

-The `gpu_mem_256` command sets the GPU memory in megabytes for the 256MB Raspberry Pi.
+The `gpu_mem_256` command sets the GPU memory in megabytes for Raspberry Pis 256MB of memory.
 (It is ignored if memory size is not 256MB).
 This overrides `gpu_mem`.

 ## gpu_mem_512

-The `gpu_mem_512` command sets the GPU memory in megabytes for the 512MB Raspberry Pi.
+The `gpu_mem_512` command sets the GPU memory in megabytes for Raspberry Pis with 256MB of memory.
 (It is ignored if memory size is not 512MB).
 This overrides `gpu_mem`.

 ## gpu_mem_1024

-The `gpu_mem_1024` command sets the GPU memory in megabytes for Raspberry Pi devices with 1GB or more of memory.
+The `gpu_mem_1024` command sets the GPU memory in megabytes for Raspberry Pis with 1GB or more of memory.
 (It is ignored if memory size is smaller than 1GB).
 This overrides `gpu_mem`.

 ## disable_l2cache